 Why do people get sunburn?

 When you get sunburn, your skin is actually damaged by UV radiation and your body is responding to the damage.
 You are really experiencing cellular damage from ultraviolet radiation.
 The body responds to the damage with increased bloodflow to the capillary beds in your skin in order to bring in cells to repair the damage.
 The extra blood in your capillaries causes the redness.
-You may have noticed this if you ever pressed on sunburned skin.
-You probably noticed that it turned white and then returned to red as the capillaries refilled.

 How do sunscreens work?